FabianoEger/tago-documentation/dashboard.rst

 	 <video style="max-width: 100%;" preload="none" src="_static/dashboard/dashboard_share_2.mp4"   controls></video><br><br>

-In that screen you can also visualize the list of people which you already shared that dashboard.
-From there, you can also stop sharing your dashboard by clicking the trash can.
+In that screen you can also visualize the list of people who already can see the dashboards that your shared.
+From there, you can also stop sharing your dashboard by clicking on the trash can icon.

 .. raw:: html